On complete classes of valuated matroids: Introduction

-\paragraph{Gross Substitutes} A somewhat surprising application of valuated generalized matroids arises in mathematical economics.
+\paragraph{Gross substitutes} A somewhat surprising application of valuated generalized matroids arises in mathematical economics.
 Gross substitutability captures the following type of interaction between prices and demands for goods.
 At given prices, an agent would like to buy a certain amount of goods.
 If the price of a single good increases then we expect that demand for this good decreases.
-Consequently, more money can be spent on the goods with the unchanged price and thereby the demand for such goods should not decrease.
+Gross substitutability dictates that previously desirable goods whose price is unaffected should remain desirable.
 This concept is crucial for equilibrium existence and computation~\cite{arrow1959stability,arrow1958stability,DBLP:conf/stoc/CodenottiMV05}, auction algorithms~\cite{garg2019auction,gul1999walrasian,DBLP:journals/geb/LehmannLN06}, and mechanism design~\cite{ausubel2002ascending,HatfieldMilgrom:2005}.

 In the case of discrete (indivisible) goods, an agent determines her demand by maximizing a \emph{valuation function}: a monotone set function taking value $0$ on the empty set.
 Hence, gross substitutability is a property of a function.
 It turns out that the functions with the gross substitute property (GS functions) are exactly valuated generalized matroids~\cite{MurotaShioura:2018}.